 So you want something different.
 You already know what Brussels, Bruges, Ghent, Antwerp and Ostend look like.
 Taking the train to a big city, wandering around and coming back is no longer fun.
 You wish to take in more nature, more landscapes, slowly enjoying what lies to your left and to your right.
 You would like to take a trip, not just to go somewhere.
 However, adventure is not your thing either.
 You don’t feel like spending a lot of effort just to reach some obscure village.
 There must be a destination, but there must be a nice ride, too.
 You want the best of two worlds.
 Why not take a bicycle and ride it slowly from Namur to Dinant?

-Cycling is one of my favorite activities.
-I have taken bike rides all across Belgium and its neighboring countries.
+Cycling is one of my favourite activities.
+I have taken bike rides all across Belgium and its neighbouring countries.
 Some of them were difficult and I wouldn’t recommend them to the less trained.
 However, this route is among the easiest and I do believe it’s worth the effort (unless you are definitely not into cycling).

 How to do it

 Depending on your physical capability, you can choose between a return journey and a one-way trip.
 Cycling from Namur to Dinant, at an average speed of as low as 10 km/h, would take you three hours.
 If you can make it faster, then two hours should be enough to link the two cities.

 If you travel to Namur by train, you can take your own bicycle onboard, for a fee (or for free, if it’s a foldable bike).
 If you opt for a one-way cycling trip on a weekend, then be sure to ask for a weekend ticket to Namur, but with Dinant as the alternative return point.
 This means you’ll go to Namur, but you’ll come back from Dinant.
 This kind of ticket can only be bought at the station counter, but the price is lower than that of two separate tickets for each segment.
 Ask the vendor for the bicycle tickets as well.